Percolation of thick points of the log-correlated Gaussian field in high dimensions: Introduction

 \begin{proof} For any fixed $p>0$, we will show in Section~\ref{sec:brw} that in sufficiently large dimensions, the set $A_\infty$ almost surely contains an unbounded path.
 Since $A_\infty' \supset A_\infty$, we obtain the theorem. \end{proof}

 It was shown in~\cite[Theorem 3]{CCD-fractal} that in $d = 2$, for $p \geq p_c$, the retained set $A_\infty'$ has a unique unbounded connected component, while for $p < p_c$, the retained set $A_\infty'$ is almost surely totally disconnected.
 To our knowledge, the situation in higher dimensions is not well understood.
 We refer to ~\cite{Chayes-fractal-3d} and Section [b] of~\cite{Chayes-notes} for more discussions.
 It would also be interesting to determine the correct order of $p_c(d)$ as $d$ tends to infinity.
+For Bernoulli site percolation on $\mathbb{Z}^d$, each vertex has $2d$ neighbors.
+Thus, a simple counting argument shows that the critical probability is at least $\frac{1}{2d}$; in fact, it is known that the critical probability is $\frac{1}{2d}(1+o_d(1))$ as $d \to \infty$~\cite{Kesten-high}.
+In fractal percolation, each $d$-dimensional box of the form $2^{-j} \mathbb{Z}^d + [0,2^{-j}]^d$ intersects $3^d-1$ other such boxes, so the same counting argument gives a lower bound $\frac{1}{3^d-1}$ for $p_c(d)$.
+We expect that $p_c(d)$ might decay exponentially in $d$, but the approach in this paper seems too coarse to establish this.